bobosola/OSTerrain50-SimpleBinary/README.md

 The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file.

 The 100 address placeholders within a header grid block are ordered W to E and S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
 If no data file exists (i.e it's a 100% sea area), then the data address is left blank.
-Each populated address is stored as 32 bit unsigned int and points to a data block containg elevation values.
+Each populated address is stored as a 32 bit unsigned int and points to a data block containg elevation values.

 ### Data section